-The walk can be divided into five sections, which is designed for a full day’s excursion and overnight stays along the way.
+The walk can be divided into five sections, which is designed for a full day’s walk and overnight stays along the way.
 If this is not for you, then it is perfectly feasible to walk a few miles each way and find a place to park the car if necessary for you to continue on another day.
 Here goes..

 Stage 1: Hessle to South Cave (13 miles)

 Hessle Foreshore: The starting point.
-Stretching out across the estuary is The Humber Bridge, which was opened in 1981 and was then the largest single span suspension bridge in the world.
+Stretching out across the estuary is The Humber Bridge, which was opened in 1981 and was the then largest single span suspension bridge in the world.
 While this may not be the case anymore it is still a magnificent site and excellent landmark to start your walk on the Wolds Way.
 This first stretch takes you through North Ferriby and Welton.
 The former lies on the shores of the Humber and is where the oldest boats in Europe were discovered in 1931, preserved in the mud dating back to The Bronze Age.